Chart Color Schemes

 Educational outcomes in Dallas fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 18.6%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 12.2%, followed by postgraduate qualifications (5.0%) and graduate diplomas (1.4%).
-Vocational credentials are prevalent, with 26.2% of residents aged 15+ holding them, including advanced diplomas (9.8%) and certificates (16.4%).
-Educational participation is high, with 38.5% currently enrolled in formal education: 13.9% in primary, 9.9% in secondary, and 5.5% in tertiary education.
+Vocational credentials are held by 26.2% of residents aged 15+, with advanced diplomas at 9.8% and certificates at 16.4%.
+Educational participation is high, with 38.5% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education